Knockdara and all the locations where How to Get to Heaven from Belfast was filmed

 Image courtesy of Netflix - Map

-The rustic accommodation was filmed under the Church of the Nativity of the Virgin Mary, located in the hilltop town of Mellieħa, in the northern part of Malta.
+The rustic accommodation was filmed under the Church of the Nativity of the Virgin Mary, located in the hilltop town of l-Imtaħleb, Ir-Rabat, on the west part of Malta.

 Image courtesy of Netflix - Map